 - Dusk to dawn outdoor lights

 - Outdoor pathway lighting

 - Outdoor recessed lighting

 - And much more

 There are several different areas where you can utilize outdoor lighting, and based on the location, you may want to set the mood, or keep it brightly lit.
 For example, you want your front post light and entry door lights to be bright enough that no one has to guess where the front door is.
 You want your walkways and stairs lit well enough that no one trips.

 But in your patio area and pool area seating area, you may want a softer light.
 For your outdoor kitchen, you may want a brighter light over the work area – either pendant lighting or a ceiling fan with a light.
 And don’t forget lighting to showcase your water feature or landscape elements.

-Of course, you will also want a certain amount of security lighting – motion sensor lights, flood lights, etc. These will illuminate the area to discourage or scare off vandals or thieves.
+Of course, you will also want a certain amount of security lighting — like motion sensor lights, flood lights, etc. — to illuminate specific spots around your home.

-Whether you’re installing outdoor lighting as part of a bigger outdoor living project or just need to brighten things up a bit, make sure you have an overall plan where everything will work together to enhance your home’s exterior.
+Whether you’re installing outdoor lighting as part of a bigger outdoor living project or just need to brighten things up a bit, make sure you have an overall plan to enhance your home’s exterior.

 Leave Outdoor Lighting Installation to the Pros